 - Beam and rafter vaulting throughout, including the upstairs bedroom

-What are the dimensions and features of the homes that will be available for purchase at River Run?
+What are the dimensions and features of the homes that are now available for purchase at River Run Colorado?

-- The homes will be 12 feet wide and 40 feet long, with vaulted ceilings throughout
+- The homes are 12 feet wide and 40 feet long, with vaulted ceilings throughout

 - Both bedrooms can accommodate queen size beds

-- There will be 96 square foot covered patios at the front and back of the home
+- There are 96 square foot covered patios at the front and back of the home

-- The homes will be “green-built” and energy efficient, and will include features not typically found in homes of this size, including a stone fireplace, wood clad interior, in-floor radiant heat, mini-split air conditioning and solid-surface countertops
+- The homes are “green-built” and energy efficient, and will include features not typically found in homes of this size, including a stone fireplace, wood clad interior, in-floor radiant heat, mini-split air conditioning and solid-surface countertops

-- The homes will come with a refrigerator/freezer, range with oven, microwave oven, dishwasher, stack washer/dryer, surface lighting, ceiling fans and window shades.
+- The homes come with a refrigerator/freezer, range with oven, microwave oven, dishwasher, stack washer/dryer, surface lighting, ceiling fans and window shades

 Phase-One Parcel and Home Development

-Phase-one development will encompass the first 13 parcels and the first five homes, at the south end of the River Run property, closest to and with temporary access through the KOA.
-The first home will be used as a model home and the remaining four homes will be offered for sale.
-Landscaping for the first 13 parcels will be completed in the spring.
+Phase-one development encompasses the first 13 parcels at the south end of the River Run Colorado property, closest to and with temporary access through the KOA.
+Five homes have been built.
+The first home is being used as a model home and the remaining four homes are for sale.

-RRC has plans to develop multi-story buildings on additional acreage along the north and west boundaries of River Run to provide space that can be rented by River Run residents and others at rates that will be competitive with similar self-storage space in the region for indoor parking and self-storage of personal goods.
-The buildings will also provide frontage road screening and highway noise attenuation for River Run residents.
+RRC has plans to develop multi-story buildings on additional acreage along the north and west boundaries of River Run Colorado to provide space that can be rented by River Run Colorado residents and others, at rates that will be competitive with similar self-storage space in the region, for indoor parking and self-storage of personal goods.
+The buildings will also provide frontage road screening and highway noise attenuation for River Run Colorado residents.

 May the landlord terminate the Ground Lease without cause?

-What public transportation is available to and from River Run?
+What public transportation is available to and from River Run Colorado?